-Thousands of people who have previously been affected by leprosy are still forced to live in shocking conditions in leprosy colonies across India and Bangladesh.
+Thousands of people who have previously been affected by leprosy are still forced to live in shocking conditions in leprosy settlements across India and Bangladesh.
 They often fear how they would be received by outside communities if they returned.

 In Bangladesh we support networks of people living with disabilities to advocate for their own rights, teaching them about their basic human rights and finding them opportunities to directly meet with government representatives and local authorities.

-Every year, our community health workers help hundreds claim disability and old age pensions so people do not have to beg for a living.
+Every year, our community health workers help hundreds claim disability and old-age pensions so people do not have to beg for a living.

-Thanks to our advocacy efforts in Bihar, people disabled by leprosy in colonies had their disability benefit increased from Rs200 (£2) to Rs1,800 (£18) a month.
+Thanks to our advocacy efforts in Bihar, people disabled by leprosy in settlements had their disability benefit increased from Rs200 (£2) to Rs1,800 (£18) a month.
 In Bangladesh, advocacy has meant that some villages now have electricity connections and new access roads.